octopwn/octopwn-wasm-documentation/docs/plugins/clients/kerberos.md

 ### PKI
 #### nt
 Fetches the NT hash of the current user.
 Only works if you created the session using a certificate type credential (choose Auth protocol P12).
 Otherwise you will get the exception `'AIOKerberosClient' object has no attribute 'get_NT_from_PAC'`.
+This is useful for further lateral movement, if you want to authenticate to a service that does not support certificate authentication or for ease of use in the attack.

 ### ATTACKS
 #### cve202233679